 As shown in Table 1, the total production in Mexico and Chile is projected in the IEO to grow appreciably by 2030.
-This was taken to reflect an assumption in the IEO that Energy Reform in Mexico would take effect and would reverse the recent decline in production.
-The EnSys outlook thus had Mexico crude production rising by 2030, also natural gas liguids production, (i.e., the assumption was that the bulk of the increase would accrue to Mexico and not Chile).
-With tight oil reserves, e.g., as an extensive of the Eagle Ford, now adding to conventional reserves, there is uncertainty both regarding the level and future mix of crude oil production in Mexico.
-For the purposes of this current study, EnSys chose to keep roughly the same crude production mix as today going forward.
+This increase was taken to reflect an assumption by the IEO that Mexico's energy reform would take effect and would reverse the recent decline in production.
+The EnSys outlook thus had Mexico crude production, along with natural gas liquids production, rising by 2030, (the assumption was that the bulk of the increase would accrue to Mexico, and not Chile).
+With tight oil reserves - i.e., as an extension of the Eagle Ford - now adding to conventional reserves, there is uncertainty regarding both the level and future mix of crude oil production in Mexico.
+For the purposes of the current study, EnSys chose to keep roughly the same crude production mix as today, in its projections.